kwolf-zz/dell_info/README.md

 Please log tickets and issues at the [github repository](https://github.com/kwolf/dell_info/issues)

 ##Release notes

+### 1.0.1
+* Forgot to increment the version number in the module file.

 ### 1.0.0

 * Incrementing the release to scare away less People.
 This has been working fine for us.

 ### 0.0.1